 We’ll also explain the differences between a final walkthrough for a re-sale vs new construction in this article.

 What Is the Final Walk Through?

 The final walk through is a last inspection of the property by a home buyer and the buyer’s agent before closing.
 The final walk through is typically scheduled for the day before closing, or in some cases only a few hours before the closing on the same day.
-The final walk through is scheduled by the real estate agents, and both the buyer’s agent and the seller’s agent will be present along with the home buyer.

 What Is the Purpose of a Final Walk-Through?